 It is impossible to identify early during treatment those patients whose tumours will respond and those who will gain no apparent benefit in that their cancer either does not reduce appreciably, or even increases in size.
 There is an urgent need to determine on an individual basis whether treatment is producing a worthwhile effect.
 Treatments are not without undue toxicity and continuing with a therapy that is not beneficial reduces the potential to introduce other treatments.

 Also in recent years a wealth of information indicating the potential use of circulating DNA for cancer screening, prognosis and monitoring of the efficacy of anticancer therapies has emerged.
 Detecting cfDNA in plasma or serum could serve as a 'liquid biopsy', which would be useful for numerous diagnostic applications and would avoid the need for tumour tissue biopsies.
 Use of such a liquid biopsy delivers the possibility of taking repeated blood samples, consequently allowing the changes in cfDNA to be traced during the natural course of the disease or during cancer treatment. cfDNA yields are higher in patients with malignant lesions than in patients without cancer.
 The events that lead to the increase of cfDNA during cancer development and progression are still not well understood.
-However, recent data has shown that analyses of circulating DNA allow the detection of tumour-related genetic alterations that are relevant to cancer development and progression.
-DNA methylation which tends to occur in specific regions of the DNA called CpGs might be a better way compared to gene mutations which can be spread over very large regions of its sequence, to evaluate sequence changes in cell free circulating DNA.
-Since DNA methylation is reflected within cfDNA, we are currently working on the detection of breast cancer-specific DNA methylation changes in breast cancer patients’ plasma (Professor Tim Aitman’s group: Dr Fiona Semple and Dr Gil Thomas).
+Recent data has shown that analyses of circulating DNA allow the detection of tumour-related genetic alterations that are relevant to cancer development and progression.
+Dr Oikonomidou’s group is developing non-invasive analyses of breast cancer in order to identify potential therapeutic targets in cancer and identify early a patient’s response to treatment.